-If you were injured in a truck accident caused by brake failure, you may be able to hold the trucking company legally and financially responsible for the harm you've experienced.
+If you were injured in a big rig crash caused by brake failure, you may be able to hold the trucking company legally and financially responsible for the harm you've experienced.
 Continue reading to learn about what often causes brake failure and how a personal injury attorney handles these accidents.

 Semi-Truck Brake Failure